willfaught/willfaught.github.io/content/blog/2015-06-02-the-quest-to-save-todays-gaming-history-from-being-lost-forever.md

 link: http://arstechnica.com/gaming/2015/06/the-quest-to-save-todays-gaming-history-from-being-lost-forever/#p3
 tags:
 - games
-title: The quest to save today’s gaming history from being lost forever
+title: The Quest To Save Today's Gaming History From Being Lost Forever
 ---

 Kyle Orland on the challenges of preserving video games as historic art: